IAugustoMZ/predictive_maintenance_case/analysis/READ_ME.md

     - There are no duplicated rows or columns
     - The candidates for outliers looked as signal noise and the choice of this first attempt was not to deal with them
     - Features with very low correlation with RUL were removed
-    - There is a very degree of features cross correlation, making it difficult to select only by looking to correlation.
+    - There is a very intense degree of features cross correlation, making it difficult to select only by looking to correlation.
 An automated feature selection was proposed.
     - The correlations with RUL presented non-linear behavior.
+- Classification Analysis
+    - The data quality issues were treated the same as in the regression analysis
+    - The dataset classes are very imbalaced and thus, demand additional treatment in the modeling step
+    - The classes seem to be fairly separable in a linear way.
+Linear models are suggested along with the ones proposed in the regression analysis
+    - Hypotheses testing showed a behavior similar to correlation analysis results - i.e., except for `set1` and `set2` tags, all other variables showed statistically significant effect on separating both classes.